subhashkumarBabu/mytechblog/src/content/posts/maf-mcp-4.md

 ---
-title: "Building a Full-Stack AI Agent Server: Extending as_mcp_server() with agent_runner Principles"
+title: "Building a Full-Stack AI Agent Server: Three Interfaces from One Tools List"
 published: 2026-02-22
-description: "How to combine MAF's agent.as_mcp_server() with the agent_runner pattern to give a single agent three simultaneous interfaces — MCP, REST, and a service registry — all from one tools list."
+description: "How to give a single MAF agent three simultaneous interfaces — MCP for AI clients, REST for traditional services, and a registry for service discovery — all derived from one tools list with zero duplication."
 tags: [MAF, MCP, REST, Agentic AI, Multi-Agent, Microsoft, Python]
 category: Agentic AI
 draft: false